-- To be eligible to apply for the 2017 Annual Student Conference competition, your team must have had a team entry, and participated, in your normal region (or in an AICHE approved alternative region).
-If your team did not compete in your normal region (or AIChE approved alternative), you cannot participate in the 2017 Annual Student Conference Chem-E-Car Competition. - All student chapter teams that are competing in the Regional Conference Competitions and the Annual Student Conference Competition must be from a Student Chapter in good standing.
+- To be eligible to apply for the 2018 Annual Student Conference competition, your team must have had a team entry, participated, and qualified in your normal region (or in an AICHE approved alternative region).
+If your team did not compete in your normal region (or AIChE approved alternative), you cannot participate in the 2018 Annual Student Conference Chem-E-Car Competition. - All student chapter teams that are competing in the Regional Conference Competitions and the Annual Student Conference Competition must be from a Student Chapter in good standing.
 Your Student Chapter must have submitted a Student Chapter Annual Report online to AIChE in the previous year.
-If your Student Chapter failed to submit an Annual Report in the previous year, then the Student Chapter Chem-E-Car Team will not be permitted to compete.

-- If your team participated in a regional conference, but did not qualify, you may email Sarah Ewing at sarae@aiche.org to be added to the waitlist.
-Waitlist submissions will be accepted until May 31, 2017. - Teams who have failed the safety inspection at regionals will be required to provide documentation (signed by their faculty advisor) to the Chem-E-Car Competition® Committee that they have corrected the safety violations. - For the 2017 Annual Student Conference competition, a \$200 entrance fee will be charged for each competing team.
-This entry fee will cover the disposal of chemicals and waste at the competition site. - In May of 2017, the Chem-E-Car Competition® Rules Committee will evaluate all of the regional qualified teams to determine if their entry meets the Annual Student Conference Competition rules.
-If a team's entry is determined to not meet the Annual Student Conference Competition rules, that team will be disqualified and will not be able to compete at the 2017 Annual Student Conference Competition.
+If your Student Chapter failed to submit an Annual Report in the previous year, then the Student Chapter Chem-E-Car Team will not be permitted to compete. - If your team participated in a regional conference but did not qualify, you may email studentchapters@aiche.org and ask to be added to the waitlist.
+Waitlist submissions will be accepted until May 31, 2018.
+If a spot opens up, there will be a lottery to choose which team from the waiting list gets a slot. - For the 2018 Annual Student Conference competition, a \$200 entrance fee will be charged for each competing team.
+This entry fee will cover the disposal of chemicals and waste at the competition site. - In May of 2018, the Chem-E-Car Competition® Rules Committee will evaluate all of the regional qualified teams to determine if their entry meets the Annual Student Conference Competition rules.
+If a team's entry is determined to not meet the Annual Student Conference

+Competition rules, that team will be disqualified and will not be able to compete at the 2018 Annual Student Conference Competition.
 Their slot will open up to the next team on the waiting list.